ChloeShepard/MichiRobotico/README.md

 # MichiRobotico
-A very simple bot that allows you to throw from 1d4 up to 10d100.
+A very simple bot that allows you to throw from 1d4 up to 10d100 on discord, aimed for TTRPG games.

-The Dungeon Master can have different phrases if you give them the rol "All Mighty Dungeon Master"
+For personal private use, not coded to be used in general discord servers by simple configuration.